ramortegui/metex/README.md

 # Metex

 Weather lookup app based on Little Elixit & OTP book.
+(With a bit of updates and upgrades)

 ## Use